Last updated: June 29, 2023

 So please, NO IRC’s, I can’t use them.

-If your letter contains IRC or less than 5 USD/5 EUR, I’m forced to reply via the bureau.
+If your letter contains IRC or less than 7 USD, I’m forced to reply via the bureau.

 I can only recommend that all radio amateurs join Logbook of The World (LoTW).